jadecobra/python_tdd_exercises/source/classes/family_ties.rst

 Making new :ref:`objects<everything is an object>` can be easier with :ref:`Inheritance<test_dir_object>` because I do not have to write things that have already been written again, I can :ref:`inherit<test_dir_object>` them instead and change the new :ref:`objects<everything is an object>` to do what I want.

-It can also be more complicated because I can make new :ref:`instances<how to test if something is an instance>` to :ref:`inherit<test_dir_object>` from one :ref:`class<everything is an object>` and customize it for what I need instead of making new :ref:`classes<everything is an object>` that require me to keep track of `Python's Method Resolution Order`_.
+It can also be more complicated because I can make new :ref:`instances<how to test if something is an instance>` to :ref:`inherit<test_dir_object>` from one :ref:`class<everything is an object>` and customize it for what I need instead of making new :ref:`objects<everything is an object>` that require me to keep track of `Python's Method Resolution Order`_.

 ----